metagentools/MetaCoAG/README.md

   --assembler ASSEMBLER
                         name of the assembler used.
 (Supports SPAdes, MEGAHIT and Flye)
-  --contigs CONTIGS     path to the contigs file --abundance ABUNDANCE
+  --graph GRAPH         path to the assembly graph file --contigs CONTIGS     path to the contigs file --abundance ABUNDANCE
                         path to the abundance file